AnyChart/docs.anychart.com/Appearance_Settings/Legend.md

 ### Tooltip

-If you want to configure legend tooltips - you should do that using .tooltip() methods.
+If you want to configure legend tooltips - you should do that using {api:anychart.core.ui.Legend#tooltip}**.tooltip(){api} methods.
 You can tune its visual appearance and format.
 In the following sample we will format tooltips to show detailed description information.

 {sample}AS\_Legend\_08{sample}